blovato/blog/content/blog/start-with-why/index.md

 culmination and supersession of the last 29 years of my life.

-This particular moment feels like I have received the final kick up the logarithmically shaped stairs of consciousness.
+This particular moment feels like I have received the final kick up the exponentially shaped stairs of consciousness.
 My youth was long and flat and entailed assimilation to conventional reality.
 My young adulthood added some height to the stairs and activated my mind and ambition.
 At 27, the stairs became shorter and clearer to perceive.
 I began practicing Vipassana meditation